The Best Kerala Itinerary for 7 Days or More

 Day 7: Drive to Trivandrum for exploring the historic charms and shopping before you depart.

-So, here’s the dilemma.
 Most of the tourist destinations and international airports are concentrated in the southern part of Kerala.
-Entire northern half of Kerala is therefore left out in my itinerary above.
-However, I know how difficult it is to manage a trip for more than 10 days in just one state.
+So, most of the shorter Kerala tours are also designed to explore the south.
+Entire northern half of Kerala is therefore left out in my 7 and 10-day itinerary above.

-But if you do spend 2 weeks in Kerala, you won’t be wasting your time.
-You can see how the culture and cuisine transform as we move from north Kerala towards the south, even in this rather tiny state.
+If you can plan 2 weeks in Kerala, you could see how the culture and cuisine transform as we move from north Kerala towards the south, even in this rather tiny state.

 Northern Kerala towards the Karnataka border has a strong Arabic influence in their culture, architecture and cuisine.
 Here you're more likely to get the best type of non-vegetarian dishes like Keralite biryani, chicken curry etc.